csalguera/my-first-java-app/README.md

 git clone https://github.com/csalguera/my-first-java-app
 ```

-To make a blank slate for paractice of these exercises, run the following commands:
+To make a blank slate for practice of these exercises, run the following commands:

 ```
 cd my-first-java-app